-Situation Notification and Consultation Requirements Developing a site-specific ERP Sour Well Sour Operations HVP Pipeline Cavern Storage Facility Notification of and consultation with members of the public the EPZ are required prior to submitting an application to the Provincial Regulator for approval when: Developing a sour well site-specific drilling and/or completeRP.
+Situation Notification and Consultation Requirements Developing a site-specific ERP Sour Well Sour Operations HVP Pipeline Cavern Storage Facility RP Notification of and consultation with members of the public with the EPZ are required prior to submitting an application to the Provincial Regulator for approval when: Developing a sour well site-specific drilling and/or completion ERP.
 Developing a sour operations ERP.
 Developing an ERP for HVP pipeline and cavern storage facilities.
-Consultation is required with the local authority to confirm a coordinate each party's roles and responsibilities.
-Notification and consultation are required if an existing EPZ either increases or decreases from its current size based on the following: Change in EPZ Size Change Action New EPZ is smaller than current EPZ Residents who are no longer within the EPZ and the local authority are to be notified and informed of the change.
+Consultation is required with the local authority to confirm and coordinate each party's roles and responsibilities.
+Notification and cons either increases or dec following: sultation are required if an existing EPZ creases from its current size based on the Change in EPZ Size Change Action New EPZ is smaller than current EPZ Residents who are no longer within the EPZ and the local authority are to be notified and informed of the change.
 New EPZ is larger than current EPZ Residents within the expanded portion of the EPZ and the local authority are to be notified and informed of the change in accordance with the requirements.